ChevyRay/chevyray.dev/content/blog/2026-01-14-kero-alpha/index.md

 ### RNGs & GUIDs

-Random number generation and unique ID generation is so common that Polywog just makes it available to you right out of the box.
+Random number generation and unique ID generation is so common that Kero just makes it available to you right out of the box.

 You can create an RNG and request values from it in various ways: